 View the objects in a directory

 To view the contents of a directory on a Windows file server, including all files and subdirectories, use the Get-ChildItem cmdlet.
-The output includes the name, size and last-modified date for each item.
+The output includes each item’s name, size, and last modified date.
 It is similar to the dir or ls command in Windows.

-The command below shows all root objects, including hidden ones, in the fsShared folder:
+The command below shows all root objects, including hidden ones, in the NewFolderExample folder:

 Show all subfolders and their content